Quick Start¶

 $ pip install IM-client

 To access the IM service an authentication file must be created.
 It must have one line per authentication element.
-It must have at least one line with the authentication data for the IM service and another one for the Cloud/s provider/s the user want to access.
+It must have at least one line with the authentication data for the IM service and another one for each Cloud provider the user wants to access.
+In case of InfrastructureManager credentials you can use any user/password pair as the service is free to use by default).

 An example to access an OpenNebula and/or an OpenStack site: